dcbaker/cython/docs/src/tutorial/strings.rst

 --------------------

 When string literals appear in the code, the source code encoding is important.
-It determines the byte sequence that Cython will store in the C code for bytes literals, and the Unicode code points that Cython builds for unicode literals when parsing the byte encoded source file.
+It determines the byte sequence that Cython0 will store in the C code for bytes literals, and the Unicode code points that Cython0 builds for unicode literals when parsing the byte encoded source file.
-Following :PEP:`263`, Cython supports the explicit declaration of source file encodings.
+Following :PEP:`263`, Cython0 supports the explicit declaration of source file encodings.
 For example, putting the following comment at the top of an ``ISO-8859-15`` (Latin-9) encoded source file (into the first or second line) is required to enable ``ISO-8859-15`` decoding